egormozzharov/Voting/README.md

 # VotingContract
-TODO:
-1)Script to deploy to the rinkeby
-2)Sensitive data should be placed in .env file
-3)Taks which will allow user to interact with the contract
+TODO: Taks which will allow user to interact with the contract
 ```
 npx hardhat coverage
 npx hardhat accounts